Compare NORDFX Versus ADMIRAL MARKETS and IC Markets broker accounts.

 An Islamic account is for people who respect the Quran and would like to invest in the Islamic stock market.
 This might seem very niche, but it is essential for those concerned as it follows certain ethics in relation to the principles of Islam.
 They are also referred to as swap-free accounts.

-NordFX does offer clients Islamic accounts, while Admiral Markets does offer clients Islamic accounts.
+NordFX does offer clients Islamic accounts, while Admiral Markets does not offer clients Islamic accounts.

 NordFX Vs Admiral Markets STP Account